Qeedji/gekkota-os/SDK-G4/API/README.md

 The Screenshot API allows to capture a picture of a Window object.
 The capture is from top left corner in 800x600 pixels and its output format can be either JPEG or PPK (format for Slate106 devices).

+**scroller:**
+The GktScroller API allows to initialize and control a scrolling text using overlay and hardware acceleration.

 **slideshow.pdf:**
 The PDF slideshow viewer API allows you to play and interract with a PDF document in an iframe.
 It uses iframe messages to send commands and receive information.